kingwangwong/Final-Portfolio/README.md

 - **Link to Portfolio Website**:

 ## Portfolio Introduction
 - I worked in REVO (Revenue Assurance Online) team.
-I was assigned SQL queries and I created endpoints within the RESTful API to fetch and export data.
+REVO checks to make sure customers are receiving the correct promotions so customers that are missing promotions properly receive them.
+I also worked on the FWA (Fixed Wireless Access) system where we audit the accuracy of the FWA chargeback process, as well as service/billing promotions (which makes sure customers are not being overbilled or underbilled).
+I was tasked with SQL queries which needed to be cleaned up and then integrated into the RESTful API to fetch and export data.
+Afterwards I used Toad to verify the endpoints.